This article was updated on July 6th, 2023

-Recently, in June 2018 a new law was announced by the government of The United Arab Emirates where investors will be allowed to own 100% of their companies in some sectors of the economy.
+In June 2018, The Companies Law was first announced by the government of The United Arab Emirates (UAE), where investors were allowed to own 100% of their companies in some sectors of the economy.
 This limits the risk of disrupting the existing economic market.
-The UAE cabinet, chaired by Dubai ruler, Sheikh Mohammed Bin Rashid al-Maktoum claimed that “This law would permit 100% foreign ownership of some UAE-based business, up from the current 49% limit by the end of 2018.”
+The UAE cabinet, chaired by Dubai ruler, Sheikh Mohammed Bin Rashid al-Maktoum, claimed that “This law would permit 100% foreign ownership of some UAE-based businesses, up from the current 49% limit by the end of 2018.”

-The executive chairman of the Dubai Multi Commodities Centre, Ahmed Bin Sulayem focuses on free zones and believes that it is a diverse sector and it is going to be difficult to cope up with the law.
+The executive chairman of the Dubai Multi Commodities Centre (DMCC), Ahmed Bin Sulayem, focuses on free zones and believes that it is a diverse sector, and it is going to be difficult to cope up with the law.
 He further notes “You are looking at a big market, representing over 15,000 businesses, and almost 100,000 people live and work there… People go there not just for the 100% ownership and the tax-free facilities that we provide; they go there to be connected to the market, to not miss out.”

-With the implementation of this law, it can be said that all the citizens of UAE irrespective of being expats or locals are certainly going to benefit.
+With the implementation of this law, it can be said that all the citizens of the UAE, irrespective of being expats or locals, are certainly going to benefit.